ggalvez92/testing-github-slack/.github/PULL_REQUEST_TEMPLATE/backend_service.md

 # Description
-This Backend PR includes:
+This Backend SERVICE PR includes:
-- Some new feature
+- Some new super feature

 # Type of change
 - [ ] Bug fix (non-breaking change which fixes an issue)